 You don’t need anything special for Bruges, but consider packing:

-• Comfortable walking shoes: Those cobblestones can be tricky!
+• Comfortable walking shoes: Those cobblestones can be awkward.

 • Rain jacket: The weather can be unpredictable outside of summer.